 PUBLICATIONS

-Most of my published work to date concerns astrology and/ as divination (examined historically and philosophically); ecology (personal, political, ethical and spiritual); and the work of J.R.R.
-Tolkien.
-I’ll try to divide up papers and articles accordingly.
+Most of my published work concerns ecology (personal, political, ethical and spiritual as well as natural), divination (examined historically and philosophically), and the work of J.R.R.
+Tolkien (cultural criticism).
+I'll divide up papers and articles accordingly.

 Ecological Ethics: An Introduction